Anderson Family Vision Care Offers You The Very Best In Eye Care

 Glasses that are well-maintained provide the best in visual clarity and comfort.
 Scratched lenses or misaligned earpieces can cause eyestrain when worn for extended periods of time.

 If your glasses (or eyes) need a little TLC, we can help.
-To schedule an eye exam or ask any questions about proper eyeglass upkeep, call Anderson Family Vision Care in Winnipeg North today!
+To schedule an eye exam or ask any questions about proper eyeglass upkeep, call Anderson Family Vision Care in Winnipeg North (McPhillips) today!

 - A: Absolutely not.
 Cleaning solutions like window cleaner, ammonia, and bleach can ruin any specialized coatings on your lenses.
 Also, don’t use saliva.
 Spitting on your lenses can introduce substances like oil and bacteria — not things you want on your lenses.